 For the Physics module, teaching will be provided through frontal lectures and field exercises based on group work.
 The tutorials will use didactic guides available to students on the Ariel website, classic measuring instruments as well as smart-phone applications for measurements and image analysis.
 For the Biomechanics module, teaching will consist of frontal lectures in which theoretical explanation phases will alternate with examples of operation of the main instruments that are used in biomechanical assessments in field and laboratory, especially aimed at the study of sports gestures.
 For the articular kinesiology module, the teaching will consist of frontal lectures.

-For the Physics module program some basic Physics texts are recommended, such as: 1) F. Borsi, A. Lascialfari, Principi di fisica.
+the Physics module program some basic Physics texts are recommended, such as: 1) F. Borsi, A. Lascialfari, Principi di fisica.
 Per indirizzo biomedico e farmaceutico.
 Edises.
 2) D. C. Giancoli.
 Fisica.
 Principi e applicazioni.
 Casa Editrice Ambrosiana.
 The didactic material is also available on the Ariel website: teaching cards, course slides and exercises with results.
 The following texts are recommended for the program of the Biomechanics module: 1) R. Bartlett.
 Introduction to Sports Biomechanics.
 E&FN SPON, 1997.
 2) B.F.
 Leveau: Biomeccanica del movimento umano.
 William & Lissner's, Verduci Editore, 1993.
 The following texts are recommended for the program of the Kinesiology module: 1) Kendall F., Kendall McCreary E. I muscoli.
 Funzioni e test con postura e dolore.
 Verduci Editore, 2005 2) Neumann, D.A.
 Kinesiology of the musculoskeletal system.
 Foundations for rehabilitation.
 Mosby-Elsevier, 2010

 Assessment methods and Criteria

 A written exam will be performed, consisting of multiple choice and open questions.
-The annual course includes two ongoing tests on portions of the exam program which, if successfully passed, will be used for the final assessment.
+The annual course includes three ongoing tests on portions of the exam program which, if successfully passed, will be used for the final assessment.
 The cards delivered in itinere relating to the exercises carried out will be evaluated.
 The student will use the calculator during the test.
 The results of the test will be communicated orally in the presence of the student.